Climate Jargon

 Climate change denial: Denying that humans are causing climate change

-Climate change feedbacks: Feedback loops that make climate change worse as the climate changes
+Climate change feedbacks: Loops that make climate change worse as climate changes more

 Climate change mitigation: Actions to reduce greenhouse gases